hackdefend/hackdefend.github.io/_posts/2022-09-09-A-Tour-Inside-a-SOC-Analyst-Mind.md

 ## Alert familiarity

-Alerts should  selected based on risk, however analysts usually select what they think they know how to analyze.
-Most of the cases, alerts will be selected based on detection rules or data they are comfortable with.

-To reduce this pitfall, rule on-boarding process should  include basic training for the newly deployed rules.
-In addition, the rule information section should have clear explanation and resources that help the analyst to study and understand everything about the rule.

-Analyst might not select powershell obfuscation due to the fear that, obfuscation could be difficult to decode and analyze.
-They may go with AV alert because they are easy to understand and escalate.
-Analyzing patterns of how alerts are picked as a SOC metric may help to know knowledge gaps in the team.
+Alerts should be selected based on risk, but analysts often choose alerts based on what they think they know how to analyze.
+In most cases, alerts are selected based on detection rules or data that the analyst is comfortable with.
+To reduce this pitfall, the rule on-boarding process should include training on newly deployed rules, and the rule information section should provide clear explanations and resources to help analysts understand the rules.
+Analysts may avoid selecting alerts for PowerShell obfuscation because they fear that it may be difficult to decode and analyze.
+Instead, they may choose AV alerts because they are easier to understand and escalate.
+Analyzing patterns in how alerts are selected can help identify knowledge gaps in the team.

 ## Inductive Reasoning

-When multiple alerts coincidentally fire at the same time, quickly analyst generalize the conclusion about all alerts from checking one or two only.
-The reason is due to the static nature of alert titles.
-Awareness about mistakes of generalization will help analyst to not skip or quickly jump to conclusions.
-From platform perspective, alert titles should be dynamically derived from the content of logs.
+When multiple alerts coincidentally fire at the same time, analysts may quickly generalize their conclusion about all alerts by only checking one or two.
+This is due to the static nature of alert titles, which can lead to erroneous conclusions.
+By being aware of this mistake, analysts can avoid quickly jumping to conclusions and ignoring alerts.
+From a platform perspective, alert titles should be dynamically derived from the content of logs to help prevent this issue.

 ## Availability Bias

-Analysts use their previous knowledge about the infrastructure or detection rule to make decisions.
-For example, fixed scanning schedules cause many rules to fire —  Without going into the details of how SIEM should be tuned to avoid such alerts. — analysts may ignore a set of alerts or behavior assuming it's the scan because they are used to having these alerts.
+Analysts often use their previous knowledge about the infrastructure or detection rule to make decisions.
+For example, fixed scanning schedules can cause many rules to fire.
+Without properly tuning the SIEM to avoid such alerts, analysts may ignore a set of alerts or behaviors, assuming that it is a scan because they are used to seeing these alerts.
+Improving the tuning of the SIEM can help prevent this issue.

 Another example is the regularl uncoordinated pentesting activity, if it's known that pentester is working on some network without proper communication, alerts could be loosly analyzed due to a previous knowledge of some sort of activity is going on in the network.

-Applying this to availability bias, many log4j scanning alert may be skipped thinking that it's the scheduled scan.
+Applying this to availability bias to above alert list, many log4j scanning alert may be skipped thinking that it's the scheduled scan.

 # Analysis